vinixnan/java-reinforcement-learning/docs/maven-deploy.md

 mvn clean deploy
 ```

-To deploy a release, make sure the version is not ended with "-SNAPSHOT" and run this command
+To deploy a release, make sure the version does not end with "-SNAPSHOT" and run this command

 ```bash
 mvn clean deploy -P release